AlGepe/OmniCalcs/SEO/ChristmasTree/New_Christmas.md

 If you also plan to use LED lights, congratulations because you will have lower <portal cid=1052>electrical power consumption</portal> with all the benefits associated to it.
 However LEDs are complex diodes that don't follow <portal cid=178>Ohm's law</portal>.
 So if you want to truly understand them we recommend checking our <portal cid=1063>ideal diode calculator</portal><portal cid=216>LED resistor calculator</portal>.

-`## =how the calculator works (maybe 2 sections)`
+But Christmas tree decorations, and all that surrounds this symbol of Christmas time, was not always as prevalent as we think.
+In fact the Christmas tree history is a very interesting one as we will explain now.
+Spoiler alert: the first Christmas tree probably appeared much later than you think.

 ## Mini Christmas tree history: the first Christmas tree

 In a culture greatly influenced by Christian traditions, like the western culture is, the thought of a Christmas tree makes some people uncomfortable.
 A Christmas tree is thought of by some as a pagan symbol that is opposed to their religious believes, but is it really a pagan symbol?
 Let's talk a little bit about the Christmas tree history.
 Despite the widespread thought that Christmas trees are specifically mentioned in the Bible as a form of sacrilege, it is very unlikely that Christmas trees existed at that time.

 Even though evergreen branches were used since longer than recorded history as a decoration, the first real Christmas tree seem to have appeared in 1510 in Riga.
 This is first Christmas tree was located in the main square of the Estonian capital as Christmas decoration and burnt after the holidays.
 The first Christmas tree was not the start of a widespread tradition but something more anecdotal.
-History points towards germany as the next important milestone in widespread Christmas tree adoption.
-Proestant founder Martin Luther used them as Christmas decorations.
+History points towards Germany as the next important milestone in widespread Christmas tree adoption.
+Protestant founder Martin Luther used them as Christmas decorations.

-From there it would seem like adoption started growing as german settlers in Pennsylvania started using real Christmas trees as part of the decoration, and using candles as Christmas tree lights.
+From there it would seem like adoption started growing as German settlers in Pennsylvania started using real Christmas trees as part of the decoration, and using candles as Christmas tree lights.
 Most of the concerns about pagan symbolism started to disappear as the royal family was drawn celebrating Christmas with a mini Christmas tree as decoration.
 From them the usage of Christmas trees and Christmas tree ornaments grew (apparently spreading from east to west) in the USA until it became one of the key symbols of Christmas.

 Still today there are concerns about the (pagan) symbolism of a real Christmas tree but most of the people embrace this tradition and have their Christmas tree home.
 It is very hard nowadays to imagine Christmas decorations without thinking of a Christmas tree with all its Christmas ornaments.